devcsuzarte/myCommerce/README.md

 # myCommerce

-"myCommerce is an app built to help small business owners gain more control over their sales and stock."
+myCommerce is an app built to help small business owners gain more control over their sales and stock.

 ## How I built this